Healing After Infidelity: What Doesn't Work.

 A friend told me, and my wife denied it for months.
 I wanted to believe it wasn't true, so I gave her the benefit of the doubt.

-17% Did not take action soon enough to heal:
+2. 17% Did not take action soon enough to heal:

-The pain of betrayal also serves as inhibitor to seeking help after infidelity.
+The pain of betrayal also serves as an inhibitor to seeking help after infidelity.
 With depression there is a loss of motivation, energy, and concentration.
-To some simply getting out of bed each day feels like all they can do.
-What’s sad is how the effects of the betrayal rob them of the motivation they need to heal.
+To some, simply getting out of bed each day feels like all they can do.
+What's sad is how the effects of the betrayal rob them of the motivation they need to heal.

-It was interesting to me that so many respondents submitted "Didn't get help soon enough." when they supplied their own answers.
+It was interesting to me that so many respondents submitted "Didn't get help soon enough" when they supplied their own answers.
 Here are examples of the comments associated with this category:

 I’m trying to protect my husband, who by the time he confessed had been faithful for many years.
 I didn't get help and didn't want anyone to know.